 Business networking is one of the most effective ways to get more clients.
-And while attending events and schmoozing comes naturally to some people, some of us still get sweaty palms at the thought of walking into a room of strangers.
+While attending events and schmoozing comes naturally to some people, some of us still get sweaty palms at the thought of walking into a room of strangers.

 If you fall into that latter camp, take a deep breath.
-Even if you're an introvert, you can network easily if you have a game plan and know what to talk about (hint: it's not you).
+Even if you're an introvert, you can network easily if you have a game plan and know what to talk about.
 Let's walk through how to create a good impression and build relationships now that will result in clients down the road.
+Here are some tips for getting clients by growing your business network:

 1. Become a Regular